-Pickering Interfaces offers switching systems in a variety of platforms, the principle platform being PXI.
+Pickering Interfaces offers switching systems in various platforms, the principal being PXI.

-However there are applications where PXI does not make good sense.
-Being a modular standard PXI has a fixed module format and cooling and power is provided by the chassis.
+However, there are applications where PXI does not make good sense.
+Being a modular standard, PXI has a fixed module format, and the chassis provides cooling and power.
 That leads to some compromises when used for switching systems.
-The LXI standard does not define mechanical footprint, power supply capacity or cooling - these a re designed to match the instrument (or switching system) requirements and for some applications that provides some key advantages.
-The LXI standard only defines the way that the device uses the Ethernet based standards.
+The LXI standard does not define mechanical footprint, power supply capacity or cooling - these are designed to match the instrument (or switching system) requirements and provide some key advantages for some applications.
+The LXI standard only defines how the device uses the Ethernet-based standards.

 That leads to some potential advantages for some applications:

 - Large switching systems can be created without the overhead of external connections required to expand the size of single modules

 - Power and cooling requirements can be matched to the switching system requirement

 - Control over long distances is much easier as the Ethernet standard has a 100m reach without repeaters and fear of noise creating errors